 Cannon Beach is a small coastal city in northwest Oregon featuring a long sandy beach with tidepools, sweeping views, a quaint downtown with galleries and restaurants, and hikes through the mossy rainforest.
 It is located fairly close to several Northwest cities – about 1 hour, 22 minutes from Portland, OR; 3 hours from Eugene, OR; and 3 hours, 43 minutes from Seattle, WA – and can draw quite a crowd year-round.

 When to go.
 When to go is a matter of personal preference.
 We prefer to go in the off-season, mostly to save money, but also to avoid big crowds.
-Of course, many people prefer sunny beachy weather, but keep in mind that the Oregon coastal cities rarely hit more than the upper 60s in the hottest months.
+Of course, many people prefer sunny beachy weather, but keep in mind that the Oregon coastal cities are generally mild year-round.
 Cozying up by the fire and braving coastal storms can be fun too.
 Rainfall might be a bigger consideration.
 Cannon Beach gets 92 inches of rain on average per year, compared to the U.S. average of 38 inches, so bring your wellies!

 Travel considerations during COVID-19.
 As a blogger who started my journey since coronavirus, I struggle to align my desire to share amazing places, with my understanding that any travel during these times involves individual risk as well as risk to local communities.
 When visiting Cannon Beach, please be mindful of the fact that over 60% of the local population is over the age of 60 and considered high-risk.
 My sense is that many people will continue to travel locally, and as long as they are doing it responsibly and are following current guidelines these experiences can be positive.
 I spoke with several local business owners and employees, and they all expressed their commitment to health and safety for all involved.